 “They’re alive, Dean,” Sam says, because he can feel their souls, all of them.

 This is what Ruby tried to keep from him.
 What Azazel had groomed him for.
-What’s the point of a vessel that can’t withstand an angel’s power?
+What’s the point of a vessel unable to withstand an angel’s power?

 “Boys!”
 Bobby shouts.